Dniproavia: History

 As of 25 March 2012, as a result of the anti-monopoly committee of Ukraine's decision to allow the consolidation of the Ukrainian Aviation Group's physical and operational assets, Dniproavia no longer operates flights with its own code, but rather on behalf of its parent company Aerosvit.
 By mid-June 2012 the airline introduced their first Embraer 190.
 All Embraer 190s were ordered and operated by Dniproavia, but they were operated for the airline-partner AeroSvit.

 On 9 January 2013, the company ceased all operations, but some flights were resumed on 1 February 2013.

 Due to a legal dispute regarding the nationalization of the airline, most of its aircraft were transferred to Windrose Airlines, with just two remaining in the fleet of Dniproavia.
 In November 2017, Dniproavia was declared bankrupt.
+On May 15, 2020, the Supreme Court of Ukraine upheld the decision of the Kyiv Commercial Court, leaving the company in the ownership of a private owner.

 Destinations

 As of January 2017, Dniproavia served domestic routes within Ukraine as well as international services to Bulgaria, Israel and Romania on a scheduled basis.